franciskershaw/festiviews/testing.md

 As mentioned above, I wrote a function that would assign 'true' to whichever page the user was currently browsing.
 This appeared to be working fine, but then all of a sudden was not working as intended.
 After checking the developer tools, I realised that my method of assigning 'true' by locating the first section of the page (which included the name of the page as a class) was being broken by the appearance of flash messages when certain user actions were taking place. **This was fixed quite easily by changing the flash messages *section* element to a *div*.**

-*Appear animation on festival hubs blocking defensive programming*
+*Appear animation on festival hubs blocking defensive design features*

 It was clear from testing that there were occasionally quite noticeable loading times for the hero images on the festival hubs.
 These images were pulled straight from google images via their URL, so I was unable to optimise them properly as I would do via direct upload - but I figured using the same kind of delayed entry animation as on my previous projects would help mask this.
 However once this was applied to the template, the bootstrap modals for deleting of reviews suddenly was not working properly as it trapped users in place on a modal that wouldn't let you quit or even proceed with deleting.
 This was obviously not acceptable, and I never quite worked out why this was happening within the timeframe I had available before project submission, however the fix was made **by opting to allow the minor UX issue in liew of including the appear animation on the hubs.**